AbrenJy/cpp_faster_rcnn_detect/readme.md

 **Note:**
-This repo is forked from https://github.com/QiangXie/libfaster_rcnn_cpp .
+This repo is forked from https://github.com/QiangXie/libfaster_rcnn_cpp . <br>

-But I found another similar code: https://github.com/YihangLou/FasterRCNN-Encapsulation-Cplusplus Most of code is same.
+But I found another similar code: https://github.com/YihangLou/FasterRCNN-Encapsulation-Cplusplus <br>
+Most of code is same.<br>
 And there is blog to explain the code: http://blog.csdn.net/xyy19920105/article/details/50440957

 **What I have done:**